 The Golden Gate Quartet made their final RCA-Victor recordings at a milestone June, 1940 session with legendary folk singer Leadbelly (the fruits of that collaboration can be heard on the RCA Heritage Series album, Leadbelly: Alabama Bound).
 Not long thereafter, lead singer William Langford left the Gates to form a new group, the Southern Sons (some of whose best work can be found on another RCA Heritage Series release, I Hear Music In The Air), and Langford’s place was taken by old friend Clyde Riddick, who had been an early replacement for Griffin even before Langford joined the group in the thirties.
 The 1940s found the group making cameo appearences in a number of films, including Star-Spangled Rhythm, Hollywood Canteen, and A Song Is Born, and continuing to record (for Columbia and Mercury).
 In 1948, Willie Johnson exited the group, but the Gates were able to absorb the loss, as they would later also manage to do when Owens departed in 1950 to become an evangelist preacher.

 The group went through several more personnel changes during the early fifties, but when they made their initial European tour in 1955, they were delighted to discover a new worldwide audience waiting for them with open arms.

-It is in Europe that they’ve primarily lived and worked for the last fifty years with first tenor Frank Davis , second tenor Clyde Wright (a member on and off since 1954) baritone Paul Brembly (a member since 1971) and basso Richard Phillips rounding out the group’s current, and still extremely active, lineup.
-The GGQ celebrated their 70th anniversary in 2004 with a world tour including about 200 concerts.
+It is in Europe that they’ve primarily lived and worked for the last fifty years, with first tenor Frank Davis, second tenor Michael Robinson, baritone Paul Brembly and basso Terry François rounding out the group’s current, and still extremely active, lineup.